MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 **Total cost for the call**: $0.13 + $0.04 + $0.02= $0.19

-### Inbound: Direct Routing
+### Inbound: Azure direct routing

-Mae calls your toll-free number (used in Azure direct routing) from her mobile.
+Mae calls your toll-free number (used in [Azure direct routing](/azure/communication-services/concepts/telephony/telephony-concept#azure-direct-routing)) from her mobile.
 The call is routed to an agent, Matias.
 Matias accepts the incoming call from Mae, and talks to her for 10 minutes.

 - Matias uses Omnichannel for Customer Service client application.
 - Call goes to a Session Border Controller (SBC) connected through Communication Services direct routing
-- Dynamics 365 Omnichannel for Customer Service bot adds Matias to a call by escalating the direct routing call to a group call.
+- Omnichannel for Customer Service bot adds Matias to a call by escalating the direct routing call to a group call.
 - The call lasts 10 minutes.

   > [!div class=mx-imgBorder]